 A: There is an Event Guide listing all the Breweries and Brews at the Festival.
 Pick one up at admissions or at a beer ticket booth.
 Booths are listed by name and booth number.
 Beers are also listed by beer style.
 The booths are identified by brewery banners, and booth numbers are located on the yellow beer description signs at each booth.

 Q: Is smoking allowed?

-A: Smoking is allowed outside, 75 feet from the building.
-Make sure your hand is stamped before you walk outside, and return through the Re-Entry Doors, not the Main Entrance.
+A: Smoking and vaping are only allowed outside, 75 feet from the building.
+Make sure your hand is stamped before you walk outside, and please return through the Re-Entry Doors, not the Main Entrance.

-Q: Is there any wine or other non-beer alcohol on the premises?
+Q: Is there any wine or hard alcohol available at the event?

 A: Nope.
-This is a beer event and beer is all we serve.
-You can purchase soft drinks and coffee at concessions, but the only alcohol at the event is BEER.
+This is essentially a beer event, though we now offer many ciders as well.
+Soft drinks and coffee are available at concessions, but the alcohol at this event is mainly BEER... and some cider!